 The water supply system is owned by the United City of Yorkville.
-Water is obtained through ground wells, although it should be noted that a regional water source is being explored by the City as ground water supplies are being depleted.
+Water is obtained through ground wells, although a regional water source is being explored by the City as ground water supplies are being depleted.
 Future alternatives could include water from the Fox River or Lake Michigan.
 This is long-term study and no final conclusions have been reached.
 An analysis of the water supply system was prepared more than a decade ago and is no longer current.
-A copy of the water supply study was not provided by the City Engineer, as they felt it out of date and no longer reliable.
 Therefore, an analysis of this utility system in relation to future land use and growth was not possible due to the age of the study and need to prepare an update of the water supply plan.
 The Existing Water Main Network is shown in Figure 7.7.
 This figure illustrates one of the essential infrastructure components that add economic value to the City of Yorkville.
 For many developers, the ability to provide City-supplied water is an important reason for annexing into the City.

 Figure 7.7 illustrates two important features in relation to growth management.
-First, there is a lot of undeveloped land on the outskirts of the City that are not serviced by City water.
+First, there is a significant amount of undeveloped land on the outskirts of the Yorkville that is not serviced by City water.
 The City should update its water supply expansion plan before any extension of water mains is considered.
-Second, new development should be focused on those areas in the main part of the City that can utilize existing water mains.
-There are large parcels of undeveloped land on the outskirts of the City limits that are not serviced by the municipal water system.
+Second, new development should be targeted in the central part of Yorkville that can utilize existing water mains.
+There are large parcels of undeveloped land that are currently not serviced by the municipal water system.